lucasvieites/toolbox/README.md

 ### sortuniq.php - Sort text and remove duplicates

-This script sorts the entered text's lines and removes duplicate lines.
+This script sorts the lines of the entered text and removes duplicates.
+Basically it's the same as what ```cat file.txt | sort | uniq``` would do on a bash command line.

 ### functions.php